alari777/project-birdnest/README.md

    It is very important thing to run tests before merge with main branch on GitHub.

 7. Next one sprint.
-   Vercel is mother company for NextJS so this company provides deploy service for applications which were created at NextJs.
+   Vercel is a mother company for NextJS so this company provides deploy service for applications which were created at NextJs.
    This their feature goes from the box.
    It is a good thing because application is hosted at free hosting and Vercel system gets new commits from GitHub automatically and then redeploy application.

 8. Next one sprint.
    Docker is very good tool to run application on any machine.
    For example, I have run this application on gcloud instance in few steps.
-   I use simple Dockerfile because this application provides just one container.
+   I use simple `Dockerfile` because this application provides just one container.
 If application has some containers so in that case a better way to use `docker-compose`.

 9. Next one sprint.
    It is necessary to fill this README.md.